What’s it all about?

 These should aim to develop and expand research competences and comply with the "EU Principles on Innovative Doctoral Training".
 Partner institutions, including those from the non-academic sector, can be included in the programme so that doctoral candidates have the opportunity to spend time there for training purposes.
 PhD students have to be enrolled in a doctoral programme and should be fully supervised.

 These are intended to promote individual training of post-doctoral researchers and their career development.
 In line with the standards of the European Charter for Researchers, the positions have to be advertised internationally and the candidates selected via a peer review process.
 The research topic and host institution should be chosen freely by the researchers.
 Researchers should have the opportunity for inter-sectoral mobility in addition to transnational mobility.
 The researchers must be employed for at least three months.

-In principle, the MSCA mobility rule applies to the co-funded researchers: they must not have lived or worked in the country of the host institution for more than 12 months in the 36 months preceding the submission deadline.
+In principle, the MSCA mobility rule applies to all co-funded researchers: they must not have lived or worked in the country of the host institution for more than 12 months in the 36 months prior to recruitment or prior to the application deadline.
 In justified cases, ongoing programmes may deviate from this.

 What is funded?